gabrielgyns/gabrielgyns/README.md

 ### Hi there! 😄

 My name is Gabriel Silva Soares from Brazil (🇧🇷).
-I work as a Software Developer at **Devoteam Portugal in an ERIKS Digital**'s project.
+I work as a Software Developer at **Devoteam Portugal in an Securex**'s project.
 My studies focus is on the **Front-end**.
 In my job I'm working directly with React and the Front End ecosystem itself.
 🎓 I'm graduated in Information Systems (Bachelor).

 In my free time I like to 🎞️ Watch movies and 📺 series, 📚 Read books, 🎵 listen to music, 💻 code (ofc) and ✈️ travel.